byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Going beyond, using the feeling to expand into the 'living' style of ones life through the kinesthetic sense.

-**Love;** to feel how things are so that the physical body recognizes itself as part of nature.
+**Love;** to feel how things are, allowing the physical body recognize itself as part of nature.

 ***Cultivating intimacy within nature.***